wellers/bdd/README.md

 <br>

 **`spec.shouldThrow(errorMessage)`** - Assert the result of the observation throws an Error.
-   * errorMessage - `string` - Error message that should be thrown by the observation.
+   * errorMessage - `string` - Optional error message that should be thrown by the observation.

 <br>